#JusticeForElijah: Family searching for answers in death of Farmington teen

 His family had no idea Chavez had been shot the night before while riding in a car with other kids.
 Vomiting was actually a sign he had been bleeding internally.
 De La’O says not a single person that witnessed the shooting called 911.

-Farmington Police tell us they’re not sure why 911 was never called, but they did speak to the other four juveniles that were in the car at the time who all said they were messing around with a gun and it accidentally discharged, hitting Chavez.
+Farmington Police say they’re not sure why 911 was never called, but they did speak to the other four juveniles that were in the car at the time who all said they were messing around with a gun and it accidentally discharged, hitting Chavez.

 Police arrested a suspect, Xavion Montano, who is only 15.
 De La’O says her son and Montano were friends.